 The last type of metal 3D printers we want to mention use a material or binder jetting process.

 Think of these machines like an inkjet printer – they spray the metal onto the build surface, and as soon as it hardens, another layer of metal “ink” is added onto it.
 Binder jetting works the same way, except that a liquid binder is also applied to the metal materials.
-It works layer by layer, so the process is completed over time.
+It works layer by layer, until the process is completed.

 Similarly, the prototype you construct will be very fragile until you complete the post-processing requirements.
 The sintering and infiltration steps will take it from its green state and turn it into a strengthened metal part.

-Due to the unique technology used in this process, you can use more materials than just metal.
+Due to the unique technology used in this process, you can use other materials than just metal.
 It’s a great option if you are interested in working with sand or ceramics!